Use the License Lookup search tool to check the status of other licensees.

 Do your homework before work begins on your home

-The Minnesota Department of Labor and Industry reminds homeowners to do some homework before hiring a building contractor after a storm ... or anytime.
+The Minnesota Department of Labor and Industry reminds homeowners to do their homework before hiring a building contractor after a storm ... or anytime.

-The homeowner may be left with the mistaken impression that they are still free to pursue bids from other contractors, even after signing the document.
-However, some of these contract forms contain small print (usually on the back of the document) that says if the homeowner cancels the contract after three business days, the homeowner will owe the contractor a percentage (usually from 15 to 50 percent) of the total claim settlement.
+The problem with signing these documents is that if a homeowners decides not to use that contractor, the contract probably contains small print (usually on the back of the document) that says that if a homeowner cancels the contract after three business days, they will owe the contractor a percentage (usually from 15 to 50 percent) of the total claim settlement.
+This is why it is so important to do the homework and check the contractor thoroughly before a decision is made to sign a contract.

-The Minnesota Department of Labor and Industry licenses residential builders, remodelers, roofers and manufactured home installers.
+Among many categories of specialized contractors, DLI also licenses residential builders, remodelers and roofers.
 To work in Minnesota, these professionals must be licensed.
-If you hire an unlicensed contractor, you will not have access to the Contractor Recovery Fund, which is available to compensate consumers who have suffered losses due to a contractor's fraudulent, deceptive or dishonest practices.
+If a homeowner hires an unlicensed contractor, they will not have access to the Contractor Recovery Fund, which is available to compensate consumers who have suffered a financial loss and obtained a civil judgment against a licensed contractor due to the contractor's defective work, failure to perform work, or fraudulent, deceptive or dishonest practices.

 Before you hire a contractor, the Department of Labor and Industry suggests the following: